 What should I wear during a massage?

 Depending on the technique or goals of treatment you may wear fitness clothing or we may ask you to remove all clothing except undergarments.
-We recommend you bring shorts and a tanktop.
-Our therapists protect your privacy with draping to ensure that we only expose the parts of your body which is being treated.
+We recommend you bring shorts and a tank top.
+Our therapists protect your privacy with draping to ensure that we only expose the part of your body that is being treated.

 Do I need a doctor’s referral?